chidubemokeke/Subgraph-Tutorial-S1-P1-ERC20/README.md

 import { Transfer } from "../../generated/schema"; // Import the Transfer entity from the generated schema import { getOrCreateAccount } from "../utils/helper"; // Import the helper function to get or create an Account e  ntity

-// Function to handle Transfer events export function handleTransfer(event: TransferEvent): void {
+// Function to handle transfer events export function handleTransfer(event: TransferEvent): void {
   // Get or create accounts for the sender and receiver let fromAccount = getOrCreateAccount(event.params.from);